 Born: 08 July 1992 (Chuncheon, South Korea)

 South Korean international superstar Heung-Min Son has endeared himself to the Spurs faithful with some fantastic goalscoring displays since signing from Bayer Leverkusen in August, 2015 - and in August of 2023 he was appointed Club captain.

-Scorer of the first Premier League and Champions League goals at Tottenham Hotspur Stadium, winner of the 2019/20 FIFA Puskas Award for his wonder goal against Burnley in December, 2019, Sonny simply goes from strength to strength.
-The 2021/22 was no different - in fact, Sonny continued taking his game to another level, this time his best-ever seasonal league goals tally of 23 landed a share of the Premier League's Golden Boot with Mo Salah.
+Scorer of the first Premier League and Champions League goals at Tottenham Hotspur Stadium, winner of the 2019/20 FIFA Puskas Award for his wonder goal against Burnley in December, 2019, Sonny added the Premier League's Golden Boot to his long list of achievements with 23 goals in 2021/22, sharing the trophy with Liverpool's Mo Salah.

 Born in Chuncheon, Son originally moved to Germany as a teenager and came through the ranks at Hamburger SV, scoring on his Bundesliga debut in October, 2010, against 1.
 FC Köln.
 A consistent goalscorer throughout his time in Germany, he went on to make 78 appearances and score 20 times for Hamburg before joining Bayer Leverkusen in June, 2013.
 He helped them to Champions League qualification in each of his two seasons there and made a total of 87 appearances, scoring 29 times at BayArena.

 After making his debut for us away at Sunderland in September, 2015, he scored twice on his home debut in a 3-1 Europa League victory over Qarabag, before netting the only goal of the game as we beat Palace 1-0 at White Hart Lane in the Premier League three days later.
 A foot injury sidelined him for a spell and he finished the 2015/16 campaign having scored eight goals in 40 appearances for us, with one of his highlights proving to be his last-gasp winner at Watford in late December, 2015.